muppet9010/factorio-muppet-gui/README.md

 Add Simple Message
 ===============

-A simple remote call/command to put a message in-game within a GUI to players.
+A remote call/command to put a message in-game within a GUI to players.
 Supports options around auto closing or close X button, white or black listing named players from the message, as well as the look and feel of the message.
 Also includes a timer option to count up/down.

 #### Options